-Gary Hughes is a senior lawyer with nearly 25 years of experience providing advocacy, dispute resolution, and strategic risk management advice, specialising in all types of regulatory investigations and cases.
-He is particularly well known as an expert in dealing with the Commerce Commission, Financial Markets Authority, DIA and Reserve Bank as AML/CFT Supervisors, and for anti-money laundering (AML) regulators, and Insurance issues.
+Gary Hughes is a senior lawyer with nearly 25 years of experience providing advocacy, dispute resolution, and strategic risk management advice.
+He specialises in all types of regulatory investigations and government agency enforcement cases.
+Gary is particularly well known as an expert in dealing with the Commerce Commission, Financial Markets Authority, Serious Fraud Office, Privacy Commissioner, and New Zealand’s 3 anti-money laundering (AML) regulators, and for related insurance issues.

-In 2016 Gary moved to establish practice in an independent barrister’s chambers, after 21 years at top tier law firms.
+In 2016 Gary helped establish Akarana Chambers in Auckland as a boutique independent barrister’s chambers, after 21 years at top tier law firms.
 His experience includes large national firms (Chapman Tripp), leading boutique (Wilson Harle) and global firms (Clyde & Co, London) and also, for a short period, as in-house counsel (Aon UK).

 His legal practice has an expert focus on all types of commercial regulators and government agencies.
 Client work ranges from strategically managing legal risk, to applying for approvals/licenses, handling and defusing regulatory investigations, through to defending prosecutions and taking judicial review challenges or appeals.

 Gary has been ranked by independent leading lawyer guides for expertise across several of his practice areas, including Chambers Asia-Pacific, Legal 500 Asia, AsiaLaw Profiles, Benchmark Litigation, Global Competition Review, and Who’s Who Legal.

 Widely regarded as New Zealand’s leading lawyer for Anti-Money Laundering expertise, in 2018 he authored the online textbook AML/CFT Workflows & Guidance for Lawyers (Thomson Reuters), which is updated twice annually.

 A sought-after conference speaker or trainer, Gary also publishes regularly in his core areas.
 Professional activity and pro-bono positions include acting as:

 - Advisory Board Director for ACAMS Australasia (regional chapter of the global financial crime organisation)

 - International Bar Association’s NZ Country Officer, Anti-Corruption Division